 Kick has only been around for two and a half years, but in that short time, it’s already carved out a solid place in the livestreaming industry.
 The platform continues to grow almost every month, both in terms of active streamers and viewer engagement, and it's steadily becoming a serious competitor to Twitch.
-While Kick is home to some of the internet’s biggest influencers (like xQc, Amouranth, and Adin Ross), what’s interesting is that the platform’s record-breaking moments aren’t tied to any of them.
-Streams Charts has compiled all of Kick’s key milestones and standout record holders in one place.

-Kick’s all-time peak viewership: 2.5M Peak Viewers
+Kick’s all-time peak viewership: 4.6M Peak Viewers

-Kick’s all-time peak streamer activity: 7,385 concurrent streamers
+Kick’s all-time peak streamer activity: 17,453 concurrent streamers

-Kick’s most popular livestreaming video game: Fortnite (720,737 concurrent viewers)
+Kick’s most popular livestreaming video game: Fortnite (851,490 concurrent viewers)

 Kick’s category popularity largely mirrors that of Twitch.
 Special Events leads the way, and other top categories include Just Chatting, where nearly all of Kick’s biggest streamers gather, drawing in a massive audience, as well as broadcasts of Kings League, the wildly successful football media league that connects continents.

-Kick’s busiest livestreaming category: Just Chatting (2,202 concurrent streamers)
+Kick’s busiest livestreaming category: Just Chatting (2,632 concurrent streamers)

 While Just Chatting ranks only fourth on Kick for peak audience size, it’s unmatched in terms of streamer activity.
-The category hit its peak in January of last year, and when it comes to the number of influencers streaming simultaneously, it outpaces its closest competitor, Fortnite, by almost 50%.
+The category hit its peak in January of last year, and when it comes to the number of influencers streaming simultaneously, it outpaces its closest competitor, Fortnite, by over 50%.

-Kick’s most popular streamer: WestCol (1.4 million PV)
+Kick’s most popular streamer: WestCol (4 million PV)

-Kick’s most-followed streamer: WestCol (2.3 million followers)
+Kick’s most-followed streamer: WestCol (3.86 million followers)

 WestCol joined Kick in the spring of 2023, and in just a year and a half, he became the platform's top content creator.
 This is reflected not only in his viewership stats but also in his follower count, where he remains the clear leader of the platform.